School of Human Performance and Leisure Sciences

 Three departments make up the School of Human Performance and Leisure Sciences (HPLS): the Department of Sport and Exercise Sciences, the Department of Intercollegiate Athletics, and the Department of Campus Recreation and Wellness.

-The Department of Sport and Exercise Sciences (SES) offers both undergraduate and graduate degree programs for students seeking career opportunities in human performance, leisure, and sport-related areas.
-Undergraduate programs include Athletic Training, Exercise Physiology, Physical Education & Coaching, Sport Management, and Sport Management-Diving Industry.
+The Department of Sport and Exercise Sciences (SES)offers both undergraduate and graduate degree programs for students seeking career opportunities in human performance, leisure, and sport-related areas.
+Undergraduate programs include Applied Sport and Exercise Sciences, Athletic Training, Exercise Physiology, Sport, Exercise, and Performance Psychology, Sport Management, and Sport Management-Diving Industry.
 Graduate programs include Movement Science (specializations in Exercise Physiology, Injury and Sport Biomechanics (Athletic Training Track or Biomechanics Track); Sport, Exercise, and Performance Psychology; and the General Option), Sport Management, and a dual degree program with the School of Business leading to both the MBA and the MS in Sport Management.
 Barry also offers seamless bachelor's to master's programs in Sport Management, Exercise Physiology, and Injury and Sport Biomechanics- Athletic Training Track that will enable you to earn both your bachelor’s and master's degrees seamlessly.